Biopharming Research Unit

 The BRU has as its central mission the expression of pharmaceutically relevant recombinant proteins in plants and insect cells, and a side mission in engineering virus resistance in maize and other crops.
 Members of the Unit are inventors on possibly the largest portfolio of patents at UCT, and the largest molecular biotechnology portfolio in South Africa.

-Funding: The group was supported by two consecutive NRF Innovation Fund awards for human papillomavirus vaccine development, as well as three consecutive SA AIDS Vaccine Initiative (SAAVI) grants for HIV vaccines in the last 12 years.
-We have also been funded by the Poliomyelitis Research Foundation (PRF), the Medical Research Council (MRC), the National Research Foundation (NRF), the Cancer Association of South Africa (CANSA), the European Commission Frameworks 6 and 7 (FP6 and FP7), and Era Biotech (SA) of Spain.
+Funding: The group was supported by two consecutive NRF Innovation Fund awards for Human papillomavirus vaccine development, as well as three consecutive SA AIDS Vaccine Initiative (SAAVI) grants for HIV vaccines.
+We have also been funded by the University of Cape Town, the Poliomyelitis Research Foundation (PRF), the South African Medical Research Council (SAMRC), the National Research Foundation (NRF), the Department of Science and Technology (DST), the Cancer Association of South Africa (CANSA), the Technology Innovation Agency (TIA), the Department of Trade and Industry - Technology And Human Resources For Industry Programme (DTI-THRIP), Pannar Seed Ltd, the European Commission Frameworks 6 and 7 (FP6 and FP7), and Medicago Inc (Canada).